South Africa lays Archbishop Desmond Tutu to rest | DW | 01.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A modest requiem mass for Archbishop Desmond Tutu has commenced in Cape Town's Anglican cathedral.
-The anti-apartheid hero died aged 90 on 26 December.
+A modest requiem mass for Archbishop Desmond Tutu took place at Cape Town's Anglican cathedral.
+The anti-apartheid hero died aged 90 on December 26.

-The funeral mass for Archbishop Desmond Tutu started at Cape Town's St. George's Cathedral, where he will also be burried

-South African anti-apartheid hero Archbishop Desmond Tutu is being laid to rest on Saturday at a state funeral in Cape Town's St. George's Cathedral, where he will also be burried.
+South African anti-apartheid hero Archbishop Desmond Tutu was laid to rest on Saturday at a state funeral in Cape Town's St. George's Cathedral.

+His remains will now undergo a process called aquamation, a flameless cremation process that uses water to break down the body until the bones remain and are turned to dust.
+When the process is complete, his remains will be also be buried at St. George's.

 The funeral started with a hymn and a procession of clerics down the aisle burning incense and carrying candles inside the church where, for years, Tutu used the pulpit to fight against the country's white minority regime.

-South Africa has been marking a week of mourning following Tutu's death on December 26.
+South Africa marked a week of mourning following Tutu's death on December 26.
 He was aged 90.

 "When we were in the dark, he brought light,'' Archbishop of Canterbury Justin Welby, the head of the worldwide Anglican church, said in a video message shown at the funeral mass.

-Nelson Mandela and Archbishop Tutu....
-Many Nobel winners' lights have grown dimmer over time, but Archbishop Tutu's has grown brighter.''
+DW's Thuso Kumalo said outside St. George's, "The majority of South Africans were not allowed to come and gather here.
+Under normal circumstances you would have thousands of people gathering," but this was not possible due to the pandemic.

+"He left this nation in a better position from what it was because he left Blacks and whites living in peace ever more," Kumalo said.

 Tutu died peacefully at the Oasis Frail Care Center in Cape Town, his trust said.
-He had been hospitalized several times since 2015 after being diagnosed with prostate cancer in 1997.
+He was hospitalized several times since 2015 after being diagnosed with prostate cancer in 1997.

-Several thousand people on Saturday, some of whom had travelled across the country, filed past the rope-handled casket made of pine, adorned by a bunch of carnations.
+Several thousand people on Saturday, some of whom had traveled across the country, filed past the rope-handled casket made of pine, adorned with a bunch of carnations.

 Renowned for his modesty, the archbishop requested "no lavish spending" on his funeral and he even "asked that the coffin be the cheapest available," his foundation said.

-President Cyril Ramaphosa, who will deliver the eulogy, organized a special category funeral, usually arranged for presidents and very important people.

-Ramaphosa is also expected to hand South Africa's multicoloured flag to Tutu's widow, Leah, as a symbol of her husband's description of the post-apartheid country as the "Rainbow Nation."
+President Cyril Ramaphosa delivered the eulogy at the state funeral and handed South Africa's multicoloured flag to Tutu's widow, Leah, as a symbol of her husband's description of the post-apartheid country as the "Rainbow Nation."

 Tutu's death represents a huge loss for South Africa, where many called him "Tata," meaning father.